 .

-Portuguese Way Central
+Portuguese Coastal & Central Way

 Stages of the Central Portuguese Way